 Zapopan is most famous for its 17th-century Basilica and the annual pilgrimage where thousands of the faithful make their way to the Basilica to ask the virgin for her blessing and look for strength and encouragement.
 Coming in a close second of famous things in Zapopan is the mall.
 Walking around Plaza Andares for a few minutes will give you a sense of the money in this part of Mexico.
 The skyscrapers, the Ferrari dealership, the tech companies and the sheer number of Michael Kors bags will remind you that shorts and sandals are not in style.

-The municipalities of Tlaquepaque and Tonalá are a folk-art lovers paradise.
-Tlaquepaque has excellent galleries and pedestrian walkways while Tonalá is where a lot of the workshops are still churning out smoke, blowing glass and forging the pieces you see in the high end Tlaquepaque galleries.
+The municipalities of Tlaquepaque and Tonalá are folk-art lovers paradise.
+Tlaquepaque has excellent galleries and pedestrian walkways while Tonalá is where a lot of the workshops are still churning out smoke, blowing glass and forging the pieces you see in the high-end Tlaquepaque galleries.
 There are enormous restaurants where the locals come to drink tequila, listen/sing mariachi and gorge on regional dishes.
-Make sure to save room for a corn on the cob in the plaza; they are the best!
+Make sure to save room for a corn-on-the-cob in the plaza; they are the best!

-Besides the airport, Tlajomulco is probably not too high on to do list.
+Besides the airport, Tlajomulco is probably not too high on the to-do list.
 There is a burgeoning suburb with a couple of golf courses, a bunch of multinational restaurant chains, a couple of tech campuses and the occasional abandoned narco mansion, but nothing to drag you out that way unless you are on business or driving to the beach.